VJAI/Waiter/README.md

 As default when the wait is over the waiter slides up.
 You can change the animation by overriding the `anime` and `trigger` CSS classes.

-Below are couple of different animations you can try.
+Below are couple of different animations you could try.

 #### Fade
 [demo](http://prideparrot.com/demos/waiter/demo2.html)